coredump/hoardd/README.md

 Also, HoardD was made to be used with chef (or any other configuration management system) so while I know that configuring the FQDN on the config JSON is annoying, it was meant to be automatically filled by a template.
 If you are managing lots of servers and configs by hand in 2012 you are doing it wrong.

+The master branch will be updated only to working versions (i.e: I will *try* not to break it), so you can probably just do a clone/fetch/pull from it on new versions.

 Retentions, sample interval and counter metrics
 ------------------------------------------------